shravan-padakanti/scala-1/Programming-Paradigms-and-Introduction.md

 The imperative programming is what programmers use mostly in their day to day life.
 The problem is **scaling**.
 Imperative programming *conceptualizes programs word by word*.
 To solve this, we need higher level abstractions of collections, polynomials, geometric shapes, etc. Hence we come to **Functional Programming**.

 ### Functional programming:
 A functional language takes functional approach to problem solving i.e. based on functions.
-Functions are first class citizens i.e. whatever you can do with data i.e. declare it anywhere, pass it as parameters, use operators on them, etc, you can do that on Functions and thus use functions to form the program.
+Functions are first class citizens i.e. whatever you can do with data i.e. **declare it anywhere, pass it as parameters, return them from functions, use operators on them**, etc, you can do that on Functions and thus use functions to form the program.
 Eg. List, Python, Scala.
 Note that Lisp is a functional programming language in a restricted sense.
 Python and Scala are functional programming languages in a _wider sense_ meaning they also count as object oriented languages.
 Functional programming is becoming popular due to:
 * simpler reasoning principles
 * better modularity